Pegasus crossing

-Installation and removal
+Installation Locations

 A pegasus crossing in Hyde Park Corner, London.
 It includes two demand buttons, one raised for equestrians.

 There are examples in Hyde Park, Richmond Park and village area of Wimbledon in London; Rayleigh, Colchester and Great Notley in Essex and Worsley, Salford as well as near Epsom Downs Racecourse, Surrey and in Colton on the former A6120 (now B6902) in Leeds.
 The crossing in Colton has a separate gravel covered section, signposted for use by horses only, located at 53.795888,-1.436130.
 Another example is situated between Whitby and Robin Hood's Bay, North Yorkshire on Stainsacre Lane.

 After completion of upgrading the A66 between Greta Bridge–Scotch Corner in 2007, two pegasus crossings were installed on the section of the dual carriageway in 2009, immediately to the west of Scotch Corner.
 These crossings included raised buttons for horse riders, safety fences and lights to control the traffic which consisted of only two orange lights.
 These crossings never became operational and with the exception of the safety fences were later removed.

 There are also examples in use in Lima, Peru.